geoserver/geoserver/doc/en/user/source/data/database/oracle.rst

 However, minor glitches have been observed with 11g (issues computing layer bounds when session initiation scripts are in use) and the driver has not been tested with 12i.

-If you encounter functionality or performance issues it is advices to remote this driver and download the latest version from the Oracle web site.
+If you encounter functionality or performance issues it is advised to remove this driver and download the latest version from the Oracle web site.

 Adding an Oracle datastore
 --------------------------